Dmitri-Sintsov/django-jinja-knockout/docs/forms.rst

 ``vm_list()`` defined in ``viewmodels.py``.
 These instances accumulate viewmodels (each one is a simple Python dict with ``'view'`` key) during ModelForm / inline formsets validation.

-Actual AJAX ModelForm response success / error viewmodels can be overriden in child class, if needed.
+Actual AJAX ModelForm response success / error viewmodels can be overridden in child class, if needed.

 These examples shows how to generate dynamic lists of client-side viewmodels at server-side. ``viewmodels.py`` defines methods to alter viewmodels in already existing ``vm_list()`` instances.